IJuzenas/Biudzetas/README.md

 Try not to be so amazed :D
 Realiai, sedėjau ilgai ir bandžiau visaip padaryt, tačiau šis variantas labiausiai vykęs.
 Igno Juzėno projekto "Biudžetas" versija.
-Hope, you'lll enjo the experience!
+Hope, you'll enjoy the experience!